-All of that changed when a panic attack, on the air, in the middle of a newscast, set me firmly on the path of recovery and healing at age 35.
+All of that changed when a panic attack, on the air, in the middle of a newscast, set me firmly on a path of recovery and healing at age 35.

-As my own personal development became my primary occupation, I was led to live and train at the Kripalu Center for Yoga and Health, where I learned from some of the best teachers of transformation in the world.
-It was there that I eventually began leading workshops and yoga classes, and writing about conscious living.
+As my own personal development became my primary occupation, I was led to live and train at the Kripalu Center for Yoga and Health, where I learned from some of the world’s best teachers of transformation.
+Eventually, I began leading my own workshops and yoga classes, and writing about conscious living.
 Two years later, I left to continue this work in the Boston area.

 In my late 40s, I learned of an opportunity to study something called Positive Psychology, and my whole being said, “Yes!”
 I trained to become a coach and teacher in a field that echoed so much of what I already practiced and believed, and it’s the work I plan to do for the rest of my life.

-Our ideal careers are found at the intersection of what we care about, what we’re good at (aka our strengths, which you can assess here) and what we love to do.
+Our ideal careers are found at the intersection of what we’re good at (aka our strengths, which you can assess here), what we care about, and what we love to do.
 We then need to factor in our financial needs, and we get bonus points if our work serves the world.

 Here’s what else I believe:

 –There are career clues in what we’ve always loved and enjoyed doing well.
 If you’re contemplating a career move, take time to write about this.
 Learn, too, to trust your gut and heart when saying “Yes” and “No” to opportunities, and follow leads that feel enlivening, even if they make no sense.
 Give yourself permission to want what you want.